damilolah/Introduction-to-Machine-Learning/chapter1.md

 Which of the following is not a Machine Learning Task?
 *** =instructions
-- Adventure
+- Self driving cars
-- Action
+- A program that prints the next 20 leap years
-- Animation
+- A program that categorizes emails into spam and non-spam
-- Comedy
+- Predicting galaxies

 *** =hint
-Have a look at the plot.
-Which color does the point with the lowest rating have?
+Take a look at the options.
+Which task requires explicitly programming the computer?

 *** =pre_exercise_code
 ```{r}